- Location: Steve and Judy Turner Recital Hall • 2400 Blakemore Avenue • Nashville, TN 37212

 - Audience: Free and Open to the Public

 This event is free and open to the public.
-Parking for this event is available for free in West Garage (2500 Children's Way) through the Children's Way entrance.
+Parking is available in the West Garage (2500 Children's Way) free of charge.